smartflutist661/rfantasy-bingo-stats/README.md

 ## Running the Script

 Open a terminal at the top level of the cloned repository (likely `rfantasy-bingo-stats`).
-Run `uv run clean-data`.
+Run `uv run clean-data bingo`.
 You will see a list of choices that looks something like this:

 ```
 Processing possible misspellings.
 You may hit ctrl+C at any point to exit, or enter `e` at the prompt.
 Progress will be saved.